 New, but capturing the best of former traditional architecture, Souk Waqif in Doha offers a mix of antique and new, utilitarian and decorative, fine dining and character.

-Working in Qatar I spent more time 80km (50 miles) north in Ras Laffan Industrial City than in Doha – and on the two occasions I managed to get to the Doha Old Souk - Souq Waqif - which lies between Al Souk and Souk Waqif streets, it was Friday, the Holy Day.
+When working in Qatar, I spent more time 80km (50 miles) north in Ras Laffan Industrial City than in Doha – and on the two occasions I managed to get to the Doha Old Souk - Souq Waqif - which lies between Al Souk and Souk Waqif streets, it was Friday, the Holy Day.

 As a consequence, most of the shops were closed.